gstritar/FunkyBackground/README.md

 #Funky background
-This responsive script enables sites with 100% width and 100% height background, where text never goes over the specific part of the image.
+This responsive script enables sites with 100% width and 100% height background, where image always takes the whole screen and text never goes over the specific part of the image.

 ##Image
 The image background has to be square and the highlight of the image can't take more than 50% of height and width.